Mailchimp is an all-in-one marketing platform with power-packed features that allow you to create email automation and launch them with ease.

 Feel free to go through each action on your left and add the one that makes sense to you.

-When you’re ready to activate the email automation, click ‘Turn On’ in the upper-right corner.
+When you’re ready to activate the email automation:

 Your new email sequence is now live!

-By clicking the three dots next to it, you can also either replicate your journey or simply view it.
+• You can also either replicate your journey or simply view it.

 Also Read: BEST Email Marketing Software

-Mailchimp Automation Tutorial for Beginners
+Mailchimp Automation Tutorial (Video Guide)

 That is everything we wanted to cover in this Mailchimp automation tutorial!